Top 5 Travel Tips for New York City |

 You might find most places you shop or dine at, cashiers and waitresses greet you with a welcome smile, a “Thank you” or “Have a nice day!” as part of standard hospitality.
 Instead, you might get a grumpy look or hrmmph! reaction to your requests.
 In New York, good customer service and smiles are not a requirement… it’s an option and you will still tip your service person as you would good customer service.
 Even that tip might not get you a smile.

-6. New Yorkers don’t smile but has a heart
+6. New Yorkers don’t smile but they have heart

-You can always notice a non-New Yorker… it’s the smile that gives them away.
-New Yorkers smile; they just don’t smile nearly as much as their west coast counterparts do and you shouldn’t feel offended by it.
+You can always notice a tourist to New York.. it’s the sloppy grin that gives them away.
+New Yorkers don’t smile nearly as much as their west coast counterparts do and you shouldn’t feel offended by it.
 New Yorkers take their lives, ambitions and careers seriously and in a city as large, pedestrian and diverse, New Yorkers have to live on guard.
 Aside from their cold-rude stern stereotype, New Yorkers actually have large hearts (as evidenced by 9-11 and how the city bonded together).
 They will take time out to help if you’re lost or in an emergency.
 Need help– just ask.

 7. New York has budget options